PietroLeoncini/Surgical-Synthetic-Data-Generation-and-Segmentation/Unity/README.md

 To use these environments:
 1. Import the Unity files in your Unity project.
 2. Install the Unity Perception Package.
-3. Follow Unity's Perception package tutorial to make the best use of their resources and
+3. Follow Unity's Perception package tutorial (https://github.com/Unity-Technologies/com.unity.perception) to make the best use of their resources and those available in this repository
 4. Run the provided scenes to generate annotated images.

 ## Citation